lmeniconi/DeadDance-Back/README.md

 # install the dependencies
 $ composer install

-# generate the app secret key (we don't using password hashing but is a good practice)
+# generate the app secret key (we don't using sessions but is a good practice)
 $ php artisan key:generate

 # generate Swagger docs